St Nazaire Raid: Return journey

-The next German aircraft on the scene, a Junkers 88, was engaged by a RAF Bristol Beaufighter which had appeared in the area earlier.
-Both machines crashed into the sea.
+The next German aircraft on the scene, a Junkers Ju 88, was engaged by a RAF Bristol Beaufighter which had arrived in the area earlier.
+Both aircraft crashed into the sea.
 Other German planes arrived but were driven off by Beaufighters and Hudsons from Coastal Command.
 The Atlantic weather conditions deteriorated.
 Amid concerns about the growing German threat and the realisation that the damaged small ships would not be able to keep up, Commander Sayer ordered the crews off the smaller boats and had them sunk.